learn-co-curriculum/phase-3-hashketball/README.md

 Believe it or not, the code that put rockets in space and mankind on the Moon were only slight variations on this style of programming.
 You've learned something really powerful!

+**Note**: This is a challenging lab.
+Do your best to solve using the information above.
+If you do find yourself stuck, a walkthrough video is provided at the end of this Readme.

+## Video Walkthrough

+<iframe width="640" height="480" src="https://www.youtube.com/watch?v=5R7K2TwxJiw" frameborder="0" allowfullscreen></iframe>

 ## Resources